 The DRP of the sub-project area are very much optimistic about the success of the project.
 The sub-project is environmentally sustainable and socially acceptable.
-DPHE, together with PMU Social & Environmental Consultant, has conducted seven (07) numbers of consultations with DRP communities and their community representative, CiC, Camp WASH area focal, Camp area focal, SAE & Mechanic, and relevant stakeholders.
-The outcome of the consultation meeting was approval for the construction of the Mini Piped Water Supply System scheme.
+DPHE, together with IWM Environmental & Social safeguard team, PMU Social & Environmental Consultant, has conducted consultation meeting with DRP communities and their community representative, CiC, Camp WASH area focal, Camp area focal, SAE & Mechanic, and relevant stakeholders.
+Considering the suggestion and opinion made by the participants of consultation meetings, potential environmental and social impact for implementing the proposed intervention, and sensitivity of the sites location to protected area/ archeological sites/sensitive receptor, these sites have been selected for constructing the proposed Deep Tara Tubewell.

 They also requested to involve the local community and DRP community during the construction work.

-In terms of natural, ecological features of the area, it was observed that before establishing DRP camp, roads and other essential establishment it was a forest area, most of the natural forest were destroyed during establishment of Camp.
+In terms of natural, ecological features of the area, it was observed that before establishing DRP camp, roads and other essential establishment, it was a forest area, most of the natural forest were destroyed during establishment of this Camp.
 No further significant impact is expected on the ecosystem and biodiversity, no agricultural land/ activities or fish farming will be disturbed, due to the construction of the sub-projects.
-The Mini Piped Water Supply System scheme construction work is restricted to within the boundaryof the camp.
+The Non-Piped Deep Tara Tube well schemes construction work is restricted to within the boundary of camp.

-Sub-project site selection process:
+Deep Tara Tube well site selection process: